SAKryukov/dotnet-solution-structure/articles/article0.md

 ## Solution Structure Preview

 The code provided with this article is a part of a bigger solution "SolutionStructure" under the title "Improved .NET Solution Structure".
 This is a collection of units and illustrative materials used to share several ideas on the improvement of the .NET solution structure.
 The code is nearly ready for publication but I may upgrade it during the preparation of other articles related to this work.
 It can also be found in a GitHub repository [dotnet-solution-structure](https://github.com/SAKryukov/dotnet-solution-structure) where I also keep the sources for the CodeProject articles.
 Please see the repository title page --- it shows the topic covered.

+## Compatibility and Testing

+The solution requires .NET version 5 or later.
+The build is based on <dotnet> and batch build, it does not require Visual Studio or any other IDE.

+Tested on .NET 5 and 7.

+To change a target framework, edit the file Directory.Build.props, modify the property `<TargetFramework>`.
+It will change target frameworks in all projects automatically, including those requring "-windows".

 ## Conclusions